Quake1011/Case-Opener/README.md

 **mark**: For to include the VIP-group should to has a prefixes < `_` > as first and last symbols.
 For example `_SUPER_`

 ## IMPORTANT
-- If you are having lags by types a command !case - set the plugin on SQLite connection or change MYSQL server
+- If you are has lags by types a command !case - set the plugin on SQLite connection or change MYSQL server

 ## Thanks
 - [ScriptKiddie](https://hlmod.ru/members/scriptkiddie.152745/) (tests & ideas)